Princeton45/evpn-vxlan-gitops/README.md

 EVPN-VXLAN is two independent networks stacked together:

 - **Underlay** — plain IP reachability between switches.
 Its only job is to let every VTEP loopback reach every other VTEP loopback.
-This uses **OSPF** in area 0 over `/31` point-to-point links, carrying nothing but loopbacks and transit links.
+This uses OSPF in area 0 over `/31` point-to-point links, carrying nothing but loopbacks and transit links.
 - **Overlay** — the tenant networks, carried *inside* VXLAN tunnels and advertised by **BGP EVPN**, riding on top of underlay reachability.
 Separating them decouples "can the boxes reach each other" from "what tenants/VLANs exist."
 Tenants and MAC addresses can be added to the overlay without touching the underlay at all.

 ### VXLAN

-VXLAN wraps an Ethernet frame inside a UDP/IP packet (MAC-in-UDP) tagged with a 24-bit **VNI** giving ~16 million segments versus ~4,094 usable VLANs, and letting an L2 segment stretch across an L3 fabric.
-The leaves performing encap/decap are **VTEPs**, sourced from `Loopback1`.
+VXLAN wraps an Ethernet frame inside a UDP/IP packet (MAC-in-UDP) tagged with a 24-bit VNI giving ~16 million segments versus ~4,094 usable VLANs, and letting an L2 segment stretch across an L3 fabric.
+The leaves performing encap/decap are VTEPs, sourced from `Loopback1`.

 ### EVPN — a BGP control plane instead of flood-and-learn